georgicodes/linux_bootcamp/workshop/kernel/README.md

 make install 	#  Install the new (compressed) kernel image into the `/boot` directory so that GRUB can find it at boot time.
 And it also create a new initrd initial ram disk that goes along with that kernel to support the early part of the boot process
 ```

-#### EXERCISE: Install a pre-built kernel
+#### 4. EXERCISE: Install a pre-built kernel
-As it will take too long build a kernel in this workshop as asked in exercie "Buliding your kernel" we are going to instead install kernel version 4.0 from the ubuntu kernel mainline repo: [http://kernel.ubuntu.com/~kernel-ppa/mainline/](http://kernel.ubuntu.com/~kernel-ppa/mainline/).
+As it will take too long build a kernel in this workshop, we are going to instead install kernel version 4.0 from the ubuntu kernel mainline repo: [http://kernel.ubuntu.com/~kernel-ppa/mainline/](http://kernel.ubuntu.com/~kernel-ppa/mainline/).

 ```bash
 cd /usr/src